 Best Reverse Osmosis Systems 2026 — NSF Verified

 CleanWaterAdviser is reader-supported.
 We may earn a commission via affiliate links at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 Full disclosure →

-Reverse osmosis is the most effective home water filtration technology available — removing PFAS, lead, fluoride, arsenic, nitrates, and 95%+ of total dissolved solids.
+Reverse osmosis is the most effective home water filtration technology available — reducing PFAS, lead, fluoride, arsenic, nitrates, and 95%+ of total dissolved solids.
 But not all RO systems are equal.
-We verified every system below against NSF 58 certification data — the standard specifically designed for reverse osmosis — and calculated real running costs over 3 years.
+We checked every system below against NSF 58 listings — the standard designed specifically for reverse osmosis — and compared real-world running costs and features.

 ⚡ Quick picks

-• Best for fluoride: Either — both RO systems remove fluoride; pitchers and carbon filters do not
+• Best for fluoride: Any RO system — all three reduce fluoride; pitchers and carbon filters do not

 🔬 How a 5-stage reverse osmosis system works